RAK3172 WisDuo LPWAN Module Low Level Development Reference

 In this guide, you will use the internal UART bootloader of the STM32WL and connect the RAK3172 to a USB to Serial converter tool.
 You need to connect five pins: power supply pins (3.3 V and GND), UART2 pins (TX and RX), and the Boot0 pin (connected to 3.3 V), as shown in Figure 53.

 RAKDAP1 hardware debugger DOES NOT work with STM32CubeProgrammer.
-It is advisable to use alternative USB-UART converter when using the UART bootloader of STM32WL to upload a .bin nor .hex file.
+It is advisable to use an alternative USB-UART converter when using the UART bootloader of STM32WL to upload a .bin nor .hex file.

 You can also use an ST-LINK to upload the .bin